Get your car loan pre-approved!

-You will certainly save time, effort and money.
+You will certainly save time, effort, and money.

-Since micro lenders calculate your credit score when you apply for a loan based on your past history as a borrower, you would want to make sure that it is as good as possible.
-As a start, you need to request the free credit report which you are entitled to every year.
+Since lenders calculate your credit score when you apply for a loan based on your past history as a borrower, you would want to make sure that it is as good as possible.
+As a start, you need to request the free credit report to which you are entitled every year.

 Go over it carefully and mark any errors.

-You have to ensure that you will buy a car which is affordable to you.
+You have to ensure that you will buy a car that is affordable to you.
 You should determine a precise amount which you can afford to spend or a budget with an upper and lower limit for more flexibility.
 You need to calculate the deposit amount which you can afford to put down given the size of your savings and your spending plans.
 Then you need to do the math to see what portion of your monthly income you can set aside for repaying the car loan.
 Use these numbers to determine how much you will have to borrow.

 You should try to be practical when buying a car and set emotions aside.
 This is because dealers will exploit the fact that you have fallen in love with a more expensive car to sell you a more expensive loan as well.
-In such situations, they typically offer a larger loan amount for a longer term.
+In such situations, they typically offer a larger loan amount for a longer-term.
 In this way, the regular payments are smaller, but the loan becomes quite costly since interest is paid for a longer period of time.

-It is important for you to plan ahead since a car is an asset which you will use for years while the typical auto loan has a repayment term of over a year.
+It is important for you to plan ahead since a car is an asset which you will use for years while the typical car loan has a repayment term of over a year.
 You should start with calculating the total loan amount based on the deposit which you can put down and on the regular payments which you can afford to make.

 It is tempting to place a smaller deposit now and to take out a larger loan amount.
 The problem with this strategy is that the larger amount will make the loan more expensive.
-Eventually, you may own more on the vehicle than its value since modern cars tend to have a fairly high rate of depreciation.
+Eventually, you may own more of the vehicle than its value since modern cars tend to have a fairly high rate of depreciation.

-You may be able to get a lower interest rate on a car loan in Australia if you own life insurance or disability insurance.
+You may be able to get a low interest rate on a car loan in Australia if you own life insurance or disability insurance.
 When you are covered, the risk for the lender is lower.